adl/seminator-docker/README.md

 The `sandbox.ipynb` notebook at the root of the directory contains definition for Python function that can help run all these tools interactively.

+# Experimental evaluation

+A copy of the script used for performing the experimental evaluation of Seminator 2 are in the `~/src/seminator-evalution/` directory.
+Please check this directory for a README file with instructions.
+The notebooks performing this evaluation rely on a Python package called `ltlcross_wrapper`, which is already installed.